New Jersey District Tournament

 Crossfire - I really like cross.
 BUT, make it productive.
 Arguing for arguments sake, being rude, interrupting, talking over your opponent, not answering questions, or turning CX into another speech will lead to lower speaker points.

 The biggest thing... do not be rude.
-Being rude discourages people from joining this activity and I will decrease your speaker points.
-Treat all debaters - regardless of gender - with the same respect.
+Being rude discourages people from joining this activity.

 Lincoln Douglas: